Equation#

 andt

 are aliases of the same set).
-For more information, see section Domain Checking in the GAMS documentation.

 The following is an example of indexed equation definitions, again taken from the